enasequence/read_docs/submit/assembly/genome.rst

 - match the pattern: ^[A-Za-z0-9][A-Za-z0-9 _#\-\.]*$
 - not be longer than 50 characters
-- not include the name of the organism assembled
+- not include the taxonomic name of the organism assembled

 Chromosome Name Validation
 --------------------------